Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Tape the footprint, then walk the room as you live in it.
+• Tape the footprint, then walk the room the way you actually use it.

-• Choose seat depth for the shortest frequent sitter; avoid knee contact.
+• Choose seat depth for the shortest frequent sitter and avoid knee-edge pressure.

-• Verify frame, cushions, and upholstery against your maintenance reality.
+• Check frame, cushions, and upholstery against your maintenance reality.

 • Measure every delivery pinch point before you click "buy."